Silkworm (band): Later projects: 2005–present

 Shortly after Dahlquist's death, Midyett and Cohen went on to form Bottomless Pit.
 The band recorded and toured until they announced an indefinite hiatus in 2014.

 A feature-length documentary, Couldn't You Wait?
 The Story of Silkworm, was released in February 2013, featuring interviews with Jeff Tweedy, Steve Albini, Stephen Malkmus, Gerard Cosloy, Clint Conley, and others.

 A remastered and expanded 2x12" + CD edition of the third Silkworm album Libertine including the group's "Marco Collins Sessions" and two additional tracks was issued by the label Comedy Minus One in May 2014.

 On July 27, 2024, the band reunited for a tribute concert in honor of Albini after his sudden passing.
 The lineup was Midyett, Cohen, and Phelps (playing with the band for the first time since leaving in 1994), with Jeff Panall of Songs: Ohia & Mint Mile on drums.

 A remastered and expanded 2x12" edition of the fifth Silkworm album Developer including five Japan-only bonus tracks was announced by Comedy Minus One for release in early 2025.
 Shortly after the band announced their first tour since breaking up in 2005.
-The band plans to tour the US in September 2025, with the same lineup as the one that played at the Albini tribute concert.
+The band began a tour of the US in May 2026, with the same lineup as the one that played at the Albini tribute concert.

+On December 4, 2026 Comedy Minus One will issue a remastered and expanded 2xLP + CD edition of Firewater including six bonus tracks.